|Johnny McInnis||Political Directorfirstname.lastname@example.org|

 Read more about and find contact information for the BTU Election Committee.

 The BTU is a flagship sponsor of Making Strides Against Breast Cancer*.
 If you want to work on our Making Strides event, please email Brenda Chaney.

 The New Member Engagement Committee* is run by and for new members.
 It plans events such as the New Teacher Underground and finds ways to support new members in the BTU.
-If you are an early career teacher interested in engaging new members of the BTU, please email Jessica Tang.
+If you are an early career teacher interested in engaging new members of the BTU, please email Jonathan Rodrigues.